Last updated on April 9th, 2022

 Managing Diabetes & Counting Daily Carbs

-When carbs get digested (carbs from drinks or foods), they break down into glucose.
-This glucose acts as a fuel for body cells.
-This way, the blood glucose or sugar level rises in the body.
-In a non-diabetic person, similar way blood glucose levels rise after food intake.
-But insulin responds in a non-diabetic person and keeps the blood sugar levels from rising too high.
+When carbohydrates (carbs from drinks or foods) are digested, they break down into glucose.
+This glucose acts as a fuel for body cells, raising blood glucose or sugar levels.
+In a non-diabetic person, blood glucose levels rise in a similar way after food intake.
+However, insulin responds in a non-diabetic person and keeps the blood sugar levels from rising too high.

 In the case of a diabetic person, the whole process doesn’t function as it should be.
-Insulin hormone fails to work and thus, blood sugar levels keep on rising if the person takes carb-rich foods all the time.
-That’s why; carb count greatly helps in blood sugar management.
+Insulin hormones fail to work, and thus, blood sugar levels keep on rising if the person consumes carb-rich foods all the time.
+That’s why carb count greatly helps with blood sugar management.

-People with Type 2 Diabetes develop insulin resistance and are not capable of producing a sufficient amount.
+People with type 2 diabetes develop insulin resistance and are not capable of producing a sufficient amount.
 Thus, the person must be mindful of his or her carb consumption.
 A constant quantity of carbohydrates can be taken at meals during the day rather than taking them altogether.
-This would help in avoiding the blood glucose spikes considerably.
+This would help considerably in avoiding blood glucose spikes.
 Diabetics on oral drugs can take help from a more basic form of carb counting in comparison to people on insulin.

 Benefits of Carb Counting: The Carb Goal!

-The benefits of carb counting are keeping the blood glucose levels steady together with:
+According to the Diabetes Education Online website, the benefits of carb counting include keeping the blood glucose levels steady together with:

 Fine-tune The Diabetic Carb Intake